michalzagrodzki/kubernetes-rag/deploy/README.md

 Assumptions
 - You have a Kubernetes cluster and kubectl context configured.
-- External services (Supabase URL/Key and Postgres URL) are reachable from the cluster.
+- External services (Postgres instance, OpenAI endpoint) are reachable from the cluster.
 - vLLM runs on a GPU node pool (adjust tolerations/nodeSelector if needed).

 Quick Start